Julius Caesar - dark hair or blond?

 Suetonius says that his hair was "inclining to golden."
 It sounds too vague to say that he was definitely fair.
 Who knows, maybe he had golden brown hair or something.
 His eyes are described as clarus, which means "bright/light."
 Could be blue or green for all we know.
 Clarus is unlikely to be used for gray eyes.

-Perhaps Augustus inherited his lighter hair and eyes from the paternal side of his family (he was related to Caesar through his maternal grandmother, who was Caesar's eldest sister).
+Perhaps Augustus inherited his lighter hair and eyes from the paternal side of his family (he was related to Caesar through his maternal grandmother, who was Caesar's older sister).

 5. "It is from Suetonius that one discovers he was tall and slender, but excellently built."